A founder or executive earns thought-leadership status when decision-makers recognise them as an authority, not because they post often.

 What is thought leadership?
 (The real definition)

-Thought leadership is the earned status of being recognised as a leading authority in a specific field, demonstrated through original ideas, third-party validation, and real-world proof of expertise.
+A person earns thought-leadership status when other people recognise them as an authority in a specific field.
+They need original ideas, third-party validation, and real-world proof of expertise.
 Genuine thought leaders do not simply share information – they shape how their industry thinks about problems, frameworks, and solutions.
 Their authority is confirmed not by follower counts but by external signals: books published by reputable houses, keynote invitations from major conferences, press citations, Google Knowledge Panels, and AI search systems recommending them by name.

 The distinction between genuine thought leadership and its imitations is critical.
 A thought leader is not someone with a large LinkedIn following.
 A thought leader is not a founder who hired a ghostwriter.
 A thought leader is not an executive who reposts articles from Harvard Business Review with a caption.
 Those activities fall under personal branding or content marketing – both valuable, but fundamentally different from thought leadership.